evanrosa/portfolio-v2/_posts/data-stack-tool-selection-guide.md

 **When to Use**:

-- **dbt** for straightforward analytics engineering and SQL-centric workflows.
-- **SQLMesh** for incremental pipelines, complex transformations, and sophisticated model management.
-- **Apache Spark** for heavy data transformations, analytics at scale, batch processing, and unified batch-streaming workloads.
-- **Apache Flink** for low-latency, stateful real-time stream processing and event-driven use cases.

-**When to Use**:

 - dbt for straightforward analytics engineering and SQL-centric workflows.
-- SQLMesh for incremental pipelines and more complex model management.
+- SQLMesh for incremental pipelines, complex transformations, and sophisticated model management.
-- Spark/Flink for heavy data transformations at scale and stream processing.
+- Apache Spark for heavy data transformations, analytics at scale, batch processing, and unified batch-streaming workloads.
+- Apache Flink for low-latency, stateful real-time stream processing and event-driven use cases.

 ## 5. Serving Layer & Analytics Tools